How to Start Learning to Code When You Don’t Know Where to Start

 - If you’re getting an error message, include that in quotes.
-Edit the message to contain only the core of the message so it doesn’t reference any files, classes, path or filenames that are specific to your program or computer.
+Edit the message to contain only the core of the message so it doesn’t reference any files, classes, paths, or filenames that are specific to your program or computer.
 The trick here is to make the error message as specific as possible while still being general enough to apply to others who are using the same language/tool/etc. but in a different context.

-- If you’re working through a publicly-published problem from a book or course, add that information to the search.
+- If you’re working through a publicly published problem from a book or course, add that information to the search.

 - Explain what you’re trying to do, with the fewest words.
 This is tough for developers of all levels.
 For a beginner, you may have trouble coming up with the right terminology.
 This is where the books, tutorials, and course materials come in handy.
 They should use the right language if you’re doing something similar to what’s covered in them.
 If not, you’re going to need to try some different wording.
-Remember, other beginners are going to be having problems too and might explain the problem the same way.
+Remember, other beginners, are going to be having problems too and might explain the problem the same way.